Acaraje in Salvador

 Barbecue at a Rodizio Churrascaria

-If you’re a meat-eater, Churrascaria (barbecue) in Brazil is a must.
-A rodizio is a Brazilian restaurant with an all-you-can-eat style service.
-You pay a fixed price, and servers bring samples of food to you several times throughout the meal, until you signal you are about to pop and can’t eat anymore.
+Churrascaria (barbecue) in Brazil is a must if you’re a meat-eater.
+A Rodizio is a Brazilian restaurant with an all-you-can-eat-style service.
+You pay a fixed price, and servers bring samples of food to you several times throughout the meal until you signal you are about to pop and can’t eat anymore.
 In a rodizio churrascaria, waiters come to your table with different cuts of meat on skewers, which they cut off for you at the table.
 You can expect to eat a variety of local cuts of beef, pork, chicken, and occasionally exotic meats.

 Servers also bring around palate cleansers between courses.
-My favorite was the grilled-pineapple with cinnamon.
-I love both pineapple and cinnamon and couldn’t believe this was my first time tasting the two together.
-The side dishes to accompany your meat are self-serve and set up buffet style.
+My favorite was the grilled pineapple with cinnamon.
+I love pineapple and cinnamon and couldn’t believe this was my first time tasting the two together.
+The side dishes accompanying your meat are self-serve and set up buffet style.
 The best part was that this meal cost us $16.69!
 This type of experience in the U.S. would easily be 3x that amount.

 Acarajé